RaRedmer/parse_grade_statistics/README.md

 # Parse grade statistics
-Purpose of this project is the extraction of tables from pdf files in order to build comprehensive grade statistics for multiple semesters.
+Purpose of this project is the extraction of tables from pdf files obtained from
+<a href="https://www.vwlpamt.uni-bonn.de/pruefungsamt/notenstatistiken">official sources</a>
+in order to build comprehensive grade statistics for multiple semesters.
 However, the actual extraction process takes the respective docx files instead.
 These were obtained via
 <a href="https://smallpdf.com/de/pdf-in-word">smallpdf</a>. <br>